inferless/whisper-hindi-large/README.md

-# Whisper-Gooey
+# Whisper-Hindi-Large

-Whisper Gooey is an ASR (Automatic Spech Recognition) model developed by OpenAI.
-This template refers to the fine tuned version of the model on the Hindi Dataset.
+Whisper is an ASR (Automatic Spech Recognition) model developed by OpenAI.
+This template refers to the fine-tuned version of the model on the Hindi Dataset.
 You can use this template to import the model on Inferless.

 ## Prerequisites
 - **Git**.
 You would need git installed on your system if you wish to customize the repo after forking.